Sentiment, Risk Aversion, and Time Preference

 Swiss Finance Institute Research Paper No. 12-21

 This paper provides an empirical, behaviorally-based approach to estimating and interpreting pricing kernels.
 Pricing kernels are decomposed into a sentiment component and a fundamental component, which are estimated from option and stock prices by anchoring objective beliefs to a neoclassical pricing kernel.
-Our estimates of sentiment correlate well with other sentiment measures such as the Baker-Wurgler index, the Yale/Shiller crash confidence index, the Duke/CFO survey responses, and yet include additional information.
+Our estimates of sentiment correlate well with other sentiment measures such as the Baker--Wurgler index, the Yale/Shiller crash confidence index and the Duke/CFO survey responses, and yet contain additional information.
 Our analysis points out three significant issues related to overconfidence.
-First, the Baker-Wurgler index strongly reflects excessive optimism but not overconfidence.
-Second, overconfidence drives the pricing kernel puzzle.
-Third, the dynamics of optimism and overconfidence generate a perceived negative risk-return relationship, while objectively the relationship is positive.
-Optimism and overconfidence about S&P 500 growth rates co-move together, inflating asset prices in good times and exacerbating market crashes in bad times.
+First, the Baker--Wurgler index strongly reflects excessive optimism but not overconfidence.
+Second, the dynamics of optimism and overconfidence generate a perceived negative risk-return relationship, while objectively the relationship is positive.
+Third, overconfidence drives the pricing kernel puzzle.

 Number of Pages in PDF File: 47